nginx/unit-docs/source/howto/grafana.rst

 Here, we install |app| from `sources
 <https://grafana.com/docs/project/building_from_source/#building-grafana-from-source>`_
-so we can :ref:`configure it <configuration-external-go>` to run in Unit.
+so we can :ref:`configure it <configuration-external-go>` to run on Unit.

 #. .. include:: ../include/howto_install_unit.rst